saymrwulf/finance-rl/notes.md

-2016-11-21T03:19:00 - Quick fix, referencing a known issue from the official repo (finance-rl) 2016-11-21T17:12:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (finance-rl) 2016-11-23T19:33:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (finance-rl)
+2016-11-21T03:19:00 - Quick fix, referencing a known issue from the official repo (finance-rl) 2016-11-21T17:12:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (finance-rl) 2016-11-23T19:33:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (finance-rl) 2016-11-23T07:13:00 - Implementing approach from a new paper read last night (finance-rl)